CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 ````
 and any other method in this class can reference the props using this.props.

-Props can be used to set the internal state based on a prop value in the con
+Props can be used to set the internal state based on a prop value in the constructor, like this:
-structor, like this:
 ````Javascript
 class ChildComponent extends React.Component {
   constructor(props) {